walidelnozahy/cloud/docs/apps/data.md

 ## Using Serverless Data

 Access to Serverless Data is automatically included in your runtime environment.
-It provides a simple interace for persisting and retrieving state.
+It provides a simple interface for persisting and retrieving state.
 By default, Serverless Data is available through the `data` variable as defined by the `require` statement at the top of the `index.js` file.
 Serverless Data makes API calls in order to set and retrieve data, so any route/function that calls a Serverless Data method must use `async/await`.

 ```javascript
 // Require the data helper - CommonJS